Xilinx/Vitis_Libraries/data_analytics/docs/src/guide_L2/internals/reEngine.rst

 Implemention
 ============

 Unlike common L1 primitives, the hardware regex-VM is not using a stream-based interface due to the characteristic of the virtual machine (VM) approach.
-Thus, the dataflow tricks utilized in kernel level cannot be like the one commonly used in L2 implementation.
-We will give detailed explanations here.
+Thus, the dataflow tricks utilized in the kernel level cannot be like the one commonly used in the L2 implementation.
+Detailed explanations are provided here.

-For the common stream-based dataflow, we would like the interfaces between modules are FIFOs, and this is the reason why you find that the interfaces of L1 primitives are usually defined as ``hls::stream``.
+For the common stream-based dataflow, you want the interfaces between modules as FIFOs, and this is the reason why you find that the interfaces of L1 primitives are usually defined as ``hls::stream``.
 By implementing the interface as FIFOs, these connected modules works as systolic array when dataflow region applied to them.
 A consumer in the stream-based dataflow region goes on only if the producer before it gives a data to its input FIFO.
-Thus, it is not necessary for us to switch the module on or off manually.
+Thus, it is not necessary for you to switch the module on or off manually.

-However, for those primitives with buffer interfaces like regex-VM, it comes to a ping-pong buffer structure when dataflow pragma applied to it.
-Since we have no empty signal as FIFO provided in buffer-based dataflow region, we have to control the modules manually to avoid malfunctioning on the pipeline.
-This can be explained as follows, suppose we have an input log which the messages within it needs `N` rounds to be all feeded into the buffers of each PU in ``reEngineKernel``:
+However, for those primitives with buffer interfaces like regex-VM, it comes to a ping-pong buffer structure when the dataflow pragma is applied to it.
+Because you have no empty signal as FIFO provided in the buffer-based dataflow region, you have to control the modules manually to avoid malfunctioning on the pipeline.
+This can be explained as follows; suppose you have an input log which the messages within it needs `N` rounds to be all fed into the buffers of each PU in ``reEngineKernel``:

 +-----------------------+-----------+-----------+-----------+-------+-------------+-----------+-------------+
 | Operation             | Round 0   | Round 1   | Round 2   | ...   | Round N - 1 | Round N   | Round N + 1 |